react-native-webview/react-native-webview/README.md

 - [x] Android
 - [ ] Windows 10 (coming soon)

+_Note: React Native WebView is not currently supported by Expo unless you "eject"._

 ## Versioning

 If you need the exact same WebView as the one from react-native, please use version **2.0.0**.
 Future versions will follow [semantic versioning](https://semver.org/).